PrefectHQ/prefect/docs/tutorials/docker-flow-runner.md

 To run a deployed flow in a Docker container, you'll need the following:

 - [Docker Engine](https://docs.docker.com/engine/) installed and running on the same machine as your agent.
-- A [Storage](/concepts/storage/) configuration that is not Local Storage or Temporary Local Storage.
+- A remote [Storage](/concepts/storage/) configuration, not Local Storage or Temporary Local Storage.
 - You must run a standalone Orion API server (`prefect orion start`).

 [Docker Desktop](https://www.docker.com/products/docker-desktop) works fine for local testing if you don't already have Docker Engine configured in your environment.

-You'll need to configure a non-local store such as S3, Google Cloud Storage, Azure Blob Storage, or a key-value store.
+You'll need to configure a remote store such as S3, Google Cloud Storage, Azure Blob Storage, or a key-value store.
 See the [Storage](/concepts/storage/) documentation for details.

 ## A simple Docker deployment